treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/mailer.md

 If you are using multi-byte characters, such as Japanese, save the file by setting the encoding (default UTF-8) in the settings file of InternalEncoding.

-Call the deliver() method at the end of the send() method of InformationMailer class.
+Call the deliver() method at the end of the send() method of the InformationMailer class.

 ```c++
 void InformationMailer::send()